RHilburn75/Pewlett-Hackard-Analysis/README.md

 # Summary
 With the upcoming "silver tsunami", this information and analysis is vital in planning.
-These reports above provide pivotal information regarding who is retiring, what departments they are in, who will be available for a mentorship program and how many need to be rpelaced
-- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+These reports above provide pivotal information regarding who is retiring, what departments they are in, who will be available for a mentorship program and how many need to be replaced.
+Big companies like PH need to be proactive in making sure there are no gaps between the new coming in and the retiring associates going out.
+Although there's a lot of retiring employees, it would benefit Pewlet-Hackard to utilize the time to bring in new talent and give them an opportunity to learn from the soon to be retiring group.
+With proper planning, it can be achieved.
+There's enough retiring associates to foster learning and growth.
+This also gives the next round of leaders in the organization to get promoted and "pass the torch" to those qualified.
-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?